SRCF/docs/content/reference/timeout/index.md

 -------------------------------

 Timeout is entirely run and hosted by a team of dedicated volunteers.
-If you\'d be interested in helping make this possible, consider joining us or [donating to us](https://www.srcf.net/donate) to allow us to continue providing awesome services to the University community.
-Anyone can contribute to the SRCF and you don\'t have to know much to start with - in fact this documentation was written by someone with little technical expertise before starting at the SRCF.
+If you'd be interested in helping make this possible, consider joining us or [donating to us](https://www.srcf.net/donate) to allow us to continue providing awesome services to the University community.
+Anyone can contribute to the SRCF and you don't have to know much to start with - in fact this documentation was written by someone with little technical expertise before starting at the SRCF.

 Reporting problems and getting help
 -----------------------------------

-If you\'ve encountered any problem, it is most helpful if you report this to us so we can fix it.
+If you've encountered any problem, it is most helpful if you report this to us so we can fix it.
 Report problems to us at `support@srcf.net`.